 - In a large heavy pot over medium-high heat, heat the oil or melt the butter.
-Reduce to low and cook the leeks and garlic until the leeks are tender, about 5 minutes.
+Reduce to low and cook the leeks until they are tender, about 5 minutes.

-- Add the potatoes, carrot, asparagus and 6 cups of the broth.
+- Add the potatoes, carrot, asparagus, garlic, and 4 cups of the broth.
 Bring to a boil.
 Reduce the heat and simmer, uncovered, for 20 minutes or until the vegetables are tender.

 - Using an immersion blender, blend the soup until smooth.
 Alternatively, you can blend the soup in batches in a food processor.

 - Add more broth, if desired, to achieve your preferred consistency.
 Season to taste with salt and pepper.